Episode 7: From Russia With Love

 But then again, in this kind of story, and in a lot of spy fiction too, half-forgotten, liminal places like this are often at the heart of the matter.

-I turned up just before nine, always get the doors open and straight away saw over the road that there was a big tent awning thing at the front of the building.
+I turned up just before nine, always get the doors open and straight away saw over the road that there was a big tent awning thing out the front of the building.

 Moira knows the rhythm of Great Yarmouth well and she's pretty unflappable.

-First of all I thought someone might have been murdered but I did think well there's no ambulances or anything and there's no police cars and then I saw these men or women all blacked out with bar clavas on.
+First of all I thought someone might have been murdered but I did think well there's no ambulances or anything and there's no police cars and then I saw these men or women all blacked out with barclabres on.

-Body cam footage of one of the officers shows police streaming into the building in the the dawn light through dim rooms on the ground floor.
+Body cam footage of one of the officers shows police streaming into the building in the dawn light, through dim rooms on the ground floor.

 At the back, they found the person they were looking for.